Codecademy/docs/content/matplotlib/concepts/pyplot/terms/boxplot/boxplot.md

   - 'paths/computer-science'
 ---

-The **`.boxplot()`** is a method in the matplotlib library returns a box and whisker plot by taking one or more arrays of data as input.
+The **`.boxplot()`** is a method in the Matplotlib library that returns a box and whisker plot based on one or more arrays of data as input.

 ## Syntax